 What Does Eviction Mean?

-Being an Estuary Housing Association resident means that you must meet the conditions of your tenancy.
+Being a resident with us means that you must meet the conditions of your tenancy.
 Where you do not keep to the conditions of your tenancy, we will apply to the Courts to repossess your home.
-If the Court agrees then you and anyone living with you will have to leave your home.
+If the Court agrees, then you and anyone living with you will have to leave your home.
 This is called eviction.

 Where you have breached your tenancy, you will be served with a Notice Of Seeking Possession.
 If you do not improve or the breach is serious, we will proceed to Court for a possession order.